dpieterse/match2SSO/README.md

 ### Other command line parameters:
 - ```--telescope``` (Abbreviated) telescope name.
 Allows dictionaries in the settings file _set_match2SSO.py_ with different parameter values for different telescopes.
-- ```--newdatabases``` Boolean to indicate if new known object databases need to be downloaded.
-If False, the last downloaded version of the database will be used (if it exists).
-- ```--includecomets``` Boolean to indicate if comets should be included in the matching.
-Including comet matching currently leads to issues.
 - ```--logname``` Name of the log file
-- ```--keep_tmp``` Boolean to indicate if temporary files need to be kept.
-- ```--overwrite``` Boolean to indicate whether existing files are allowed to be overwritten.
-- ```--timing``` Boolean to indicate whether functions need to be wall-timed.
-Timing information is saved to the log.

 ### Multi-processing